Path Work

 The boardwalk on this path was recently renewed and a new section of boardwalk adjoining Stone Road put in place.
 Unfortunately, the renewed boardwalk merely replaced the previous boardwalk and did not extend across the few metres at the southern end which regularly became a quagmire after wet weather.
 It is currently very muddy again though can be walked with care (and good boots!).

 Sections of this path are subject to considerable muddiness and water collecting in deep ruts.
-The problem arises partly from poor drainage and partly from the private (but legal) use of motorised vehicles.
+The problem arises partly from poor drainage and partly from the private (though legal) use of motorised vehicles.
 Town and County Councillors have discussed the problem with Norfolk County Council officials and an approach proposed, though it is early days yet.
-A recent visit revealed extensive flooding of the main track; it is walkable in good footwear, but there are sections where care is needed when the walking route alongside the track is slippy with mud and slopes down towards the flooded track.
+But after the recent dry weather, there are no problems at present.

 Restricted byway 28 (Awaiting checking as at 22 February)